parsiya/parsiya.net/content/post/2018-05-05-learning-go-fuzz-2/index.markdown

 Looking at the function we can see by ignoring the errors, we will have garbage data in the JSON.
 However, I don't think we need to return errors here but I could be wrong.

 # Adding Crashes to Tests
 After things are fixed, we need to add the crashes to tests.
 This will discover if these bug regress in the future.
-Unfortunately the package uses `go generate` to generate tests and I have no clue how to use it.
+Unfortunately, the package uses `go generate` to generate tests and I have no clue how to use it.
 But I know how to write normal Go test using the [testing][go-testing] package.
 Our payloads are pretty small so we will embed them in the test file instead of adding extra files to the package.

 {{< codecaption title="gofuzz_test.go" lang="go" >}}
 package exif